Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 For individuals focused on body composition rather than scale weight, **growth hormone-releasing peptides** like CJC-1295 and ipamorelin may be appropriate.
 These peptides preserve lean muscle mass while promoting fat loss, making them popular among fitness-oriented patients.

 Always consult with a physician experienced in peptide therapy before starting any treatment.
-FormBlends offers comprehensive physician assessments to help determine the most appropriate peptide therapy based on your individual health profile and goals.
+FormBlends offers thorough physician assessments to help determine the most appropriate peptide therapy based on your individual health profile and goals.

 **AOD-9604 can often be safely combined** with other peptides due to its selective mechanism and minimal side effect profile.
-However, any combination therapy should be initiated under medical supervision with careful monitoring for interactions or adverse effects.
+But any combination therapy should be initiated under medical supervision with careful monitoring for interactions or adverse effects.

 Avoid combining peptides with similar mechanisms, such as multiple GLP-1 agonists, as this increases side effect risk without proportional benefits.
 Always disclose all medications and supplements to your healthcare provider when considering combination therapy.